josiah371/Nexpose-powershell/README.md

 Nexpose-powershell
 ==================

-Use powershell to leverage the Nexpose API
+Use Powershell to leverage the Nexpose API

+Working on a bit of a port from the ruby gem